gregbo/mininet_frr/README.md

 Kudos to [edoardesd](https://stackoverflow.com/users/7892067/edoardesd) for an answer on Stack Overflow:
 [(mininet) How to create a topology with two routers and their respective hosts ](https://stackoverflow.com/questions/46595423/mininet-how-to-create-a-topology-with-two-routers-and-their-respective-hosts)

+# Creating Custom Networks

+1. Sketch a network design with IP addresses specified for each interface.
+Get this right, or nothing will work.
+2. Copy or modify an existing example directory
+3. Change mn_topo.py and modify the following functions:
+  - NetworkTopo: change the hosts, switches, routers, and links
+  - Run: startup and shutdown FRR for each virtual router
+4. Update config_frr.sh to set the list of virtual routers
+5. Create configs for each virtual router:
+  - daemons - update to change the routing protocols to be run
+  - vtysh.conf - update to contain a unique hostname
+  - frr.conf - use vtysh to create your configuration and copy from /etc/frr/*node* after saving (write) the config.